Course Descriptions

 Semester hours: 3

 This course prepares students to master the art of taking medical histories and performing physical examinations.
 The focus is on recognition of "normal" and the significance of "abnormal" findings.
-A systems approach is used and the material is taught using a lecture, demonstration, and lab practicum format.
+A systems approach is used and the material is taught using a lecture, demonstration, and laboratory practicum format.
 A laboratory session is scheduled weekly to incorporate/practice skills presented in the lectures.

 PHA 522: Hematology